mmolimar/kafka-connect-fs/docs/source/policies.rst

 Simple
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's a never-ending policy which just filter and process files included in the corresponding URIs.
+It's a never-ending policy which just filters and processes files included in the corresponding URIs.

 .. attention:: This policy is more oriented for testing purposes.
                It never stops and Kafka Connect is continuously trying to poll data from the FS(s).